 Searching for the best Pokémon games on PC?
-It's but a wisp of a dream that Nintendo will ever release a Pokémon game on anything but their own games systems.
-Even though PlayStation games are slowly making their way over and Xbox releases are almost a guarantee thanks to Game Pass, Nintendo may never follow.
+It's but a wisp of a dream that Nintendo will ever release a mainline Pokémon game on anything but their own game systems.
+Even though PlayStation games are now routinely making their way over and Xbox releases are almost a guarantee thanks to Game Pass, Nintendo may never follow.

 There are still plenty of alternatives, though.
-Developers have been testing the creature collecting waters over the years, almost like they're scared of Nintendo's wrath if their game is too close to its monster-catching inspirations.
-But there are now a wealth of awesome Pokémon-inspired games on PC that recreate the classic Game Boy experience, or turn Pokémon into an MMO or life sim.
+Developers have been testing the creature collecting waters over the years and there are now a wealth of awesome Pokémon-inspired games on PC that recreate the classic Game Boy experience, or turn Pokémon into an MMO or life sim.

 The list below includes all kinds of games influenced by Nintendo's creature-catching goliath.
 Some are directly inspired and closely follow the Pokémon formula, others only share a few features, but all of them are excellent and worth checking out.

 The best Pokémon games on PC

 Monster Hunter Stories 2 | Monster Rancher 1 & 2 DX | Temtem | Ooblets | Monster Crown | Nexomon | Siralim Ultimate | Monster Sanctuary | Disc Creatures | Coromon | Cassette Beasts

 Release date: July 2021 | Steam (opens in new tab)